john-/ham2mon/README.md

 ./ham2mon.py -a "file=gqrx.raw,rate=8E6,repeat=false,throttle=true,freq=466E6" -r 8E6 -w

-## Channel Detection Log File
-For console operation, it is possible to specify the log file name, in which channel detection, and removal will be logged.
-The option is `--log_file=<file-name>`.

-Whenever a channel appears/dissapears, new line will be written in the log file.
-For the line format, check `__print_channel_log__()` in `scanner.Scanner`.

-Active channels are flagged as active periodically based on the active channel logging timeout.

 ## GUI Controls:
 `t/r = Detection threshold +/- 5 dB.
 (T/R for +/- 1dB)`